LaionFB/ERP-Microservices/README.md

-# Erp - Purchase Module
+# Erp - Microservices

-The purchase module for a microservices ERP made with Node.js + Rabbit MQ + Microsoft SQL Server
+The files needed to deploy an ERP made with microservices architecture.